MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/high-quality-message-extension.md

 For action scenarios, Copilot agents must share user disclosure and seek user confirmation. [*Must Fix*]

-* Data shown in 3P service (through dialogue) must be reflective of confirmation provided by user.
+* Data shown in 3P service (through dialogue) must be reflective of confirmation provided by the user.
-* A confirmation of the completion of the action must be shared by the plugin in the form of card.
+* A confirmation of the completion of the action must be shared by the plugin in the form of a card.
 * Action taken by a user must be correctly reflected in 3P service.
-* Modification requests by user prior to confirmation of the action must be honored.
+* Modification requests by the user prior to confirmation of the action must be honored.
-* Highly consequential tasks such as, bulk delete must not be supported. [*Good-to-fix*]
+* Highly consequential tasks such as bulk delete must not be supported. [*Good-to-fix*]

 [Back to top](#validation-guidelines-for-copilot-agents)